knowitnothing/btcx/README.md

 +  `demo_7.py` plots  the depth  market.
 The  demo starts  by fetching partial data, and then corrects it as live changes are received.

+Executing `./run.sh` is  a good way to check if  every package used is available.

 Dependencies